brianglass/anastasis/files/vespers_for_sundays_and_feasts.md

 ****

-After the Dismissal of the Ninth Hour the Priest and Deacon, having made a metania to the BishopÂ’s stall, venerated the icons and bowed to the two Choirs, enter the Sanctuary by the side doors.
+After the Dismissal of the Ninth Hour the Priest and Deacon, having made a metania to the Bishop’s stall, venerated the icons and bowed to the two Choirs, enter the Sanctuary by the side doors.
 They make three bows to the Holy Table and the Priest kisses the Holy Table and the Gospel.

 Then, vested in the Epitrachelion, he opens the curtain of the Holy Doors and, standing uncovered in front of the Holy Table, gives the blessing as follows: